zardoy/github-manager/README.md

 Of course, Project Manager is a more comprehensive extension for working with git dirs (tags, bookmarks and so on...)

+## How to Install

+[Download VSIX](https://github.com/zardoy/github-manager/releases/latest/download/github-manager-0.0.1.vsix) and drop it to the VSCode.

 ## Additional Commands

 <!-- TODO rephrase -->